rohit-git7/Simple-FTP/README.md

 #cd

 I will add some functionalities like ls,cd,pwd on client side too.
 I have not taken into account flags that can be used with commands.
 That is in my TODO list.
+Also working on chrooting ftp directory on server side.